PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Method

 For a perturb-seq dataset $\mathcal{D}$, consider the set of $\mathrm{log1p}$ normalized gene expression profiles $\mathcal{X}=\{x_i \in \mathbb{R}^m \}_{i=1}^n$ where $n$ denotes the size of the dataset and $m$ denotes the number of expression genes.
 The identity of the genes, for example gene names, is denoted by $\mathcal{G}=\{g_j\}_{j=1}^m$.

-Every expression profile corresponds to a cell with condition $c$ specifying genetic/small-molecule perturbations, and covariates such as cell line/type and other cytokine treatment which are dataset specific.
-We denote the set of conditions with $\mathcal{C}=\{c_i\}_{i=1}^n$ where $c=(\{p_{c_{k}}\}_{k=1}^{n_{c}}, cov_c)$.
-Given the possibility of combinatorial perturbations, each condition may contain a plurality of perturbations as indicated by the set $\{p_{c_{k}}\}_{k=1}^{n_{c}}$ where $n_c$ denotes the number of perturbations.
-In the case of $n_c=0$, it would indicate a control cell.
+Every expression profile corresponds to a cell with condition $c$ specifying genetic/small-molecule perturbations $p$, and covariates $cov$ such as cell subtype and other cell treatments which are dataset specific.
+We denote the set of conditions with $\mathcal{C}=\{c_i\}_{i=1}^n$ where $c_i=(\{p_{i, k}\}_{k=1}^{n_{i}}, cov_i)$.
+Given the possibility of combinatorial perturbations, each condition may contain a plurality of perturbations as indicated by the set $\{p_{i, k}\}_{k=1}^{n_{i}}$ where $n_i$ denotes the number of perturbations.
+An empty perturbation set ($n_i=0$) indicates a control cell.